xtecuan/wildfly-sample-configs/README.md

 # Wildfly Sample configuration
-Some Sample Config Files and Modules for Wildfly Application Server
+Some Sample Config Files and Modules for Wildfly Application Server (Test)